 Before you post content, you might want to ask:

 - Have I used someone else's trademark to sell or promote goods or services in a way that may confuse people?

 - Does my use of a trademark only refer to someone else’s goods or services, or make some other type of non-infringing use of the trademark (example: using a trademarked word in its ordinary dictionary meaning, or using the trademark in a way that is not related to the sale or promotion of products or services)?

 If you have questions about trademark law or whether your content infringes another party’s trademark rights, you may want to contact an attorney.

-If we remove content you posted because of an intellectual property report through our online form, you’ll receive a notification from Instagram that includes the name and email address of the rights owner who made the report and/or the details of the report.
-If you believe the content shouldn’t have been removed, you can follow up with them directly to try to resolve the issue.
+If we remove content you posted because of an intellectual property report submitted through our online form, you’ll receive a notification from Instagram that may include the name and email address of the rights owner who made the report and/or other details of the report. with the rights owner directly to try to resolve the issue.

-If you repeatedly post content that infringes someone else’s intellectual property rights, your account may be disabled under Instagram’s repeat infringer policy.
+If you repeatedly post content that infringes someone else’s intellectual property rights, such as copyrights or trademarks, your account may be disabled or your Page removed under Instagram’s repeat infringer policy.

 Reporting Trademark Infringement on Instagram

 Instagram can’t adjudicate disputes between third parties, and so we wouldn’t be in a position to act on trademark reports that require an in-depth trademark analysis or a real-world dispute outside of Instagram.
 In these situations, rather than contacting Instagram, you may want to reach out directly to the party that you believe is infringing your rights, or seek any resolution in court or by other judicial means.
 If you’re sure you want to report content on Instagram that you believe infringes your trademark, you can do so by completing this form.